 Getting to the airport in Medellin

-To get to the airport in Santa Marta it is super easy and really cheap.
+To get to the Santa Marta Colombia airport it is super easy and really cheap.
 You can get on one of the blue colectivos from Santa Marta to the airport for the bargain cost of $12,00 COP.
 Take the collectivo from the Carrera 1 (seafront) and it will drop you right outside Santa Marta airport.
 If you are coming from the airport then just wait outside airport arrivals until you see one of the blue buses.

-The flight between Medellin and Santa Marta is really quick, under 45 minutes.
+The flight from Medellin to Santa Marta is really quick, under 45 minutes.
 If you are not checking in luggage you just need to be there an hour before boarding and you will walk right out of the airport at the other side.
 It should take around 3 hours max in total.

 The bus is by far the easiest way to go between Santa Marta and Medellin.
 However it isn’t much cheaper, in fact, it is often more expensive, and it takes a LONG time.
 They may tell you 15 hours, but that would be a lie!
 I was on the bus for at least 20 hours and this is pretty normal.
 That’s a long time to be on a bus!

 To take the bus from Santa Marta to Medellin I would strongly recommend booking!
 Especially if you are planning to travel on one of the night buses.
 I didn’t book and ended up stranded overnight, the bus station closes at 10 pm so it’s not possible to sleep there!
-Book your ticket on Busbud (you MUST print off your ticket).
+Book your ticket online with GuateGo.
 Or go to the bus station and pre-book the bus at least 24 hours before.

 Getting to the bus station in Santa Marta